Table of contents: Control Panel ↓ Valve (damper) drive servomotors ↓ Temperature sensors ↓ Light sensor ↓ Vacuum tank ↓ Vacuum diaphragm block ↓

 41. Remove the radio unit as described in chapter 12.

-Valve drive servomotors (dampers)
+Valve (damper) drive servomotors

 47. As described in chapter 11, remove the front panel.

-50. Servo motors are mounted on the side of the heater/evaporator housing and are identified as follows:
+50. Servomotors are mounted on the side of the heater/evaporator housing and are identified as follows:

-- A) Defroster valve (defroster) - yellow wiring connector.
+- a) Defroster valve (defroster) - yellow wiring connector.

 - b) Temperature valve/damper - purple wiring connector.